How many bones does a cat have?

 Disorders of the bones:

-Osteodystrophy – This is a genetic condition which affects Scottish Fold cats.
-Bones of the spine and feet are affected by the formation of bony growths.
+- Osteodystrophy – This is a genetic condition which affects Scottish Fold cats.
+Bony growths form on the spine and the feet.

-Bone infections – Known as osteomyelitis, bone infections are most often caused by bacteria, but fungal infections may also invade the bone.
-Infections can invade the bone (which is porous) or enter the bone directly via an injury.
+- Bone infections (osteomyelitis) – Bacteria are the most prevalent organism involved although fungal infections can also occur.
+Infections can invade the bone (which is porous) or enter via an injury.

-Rickets – This condition is usually caused by a lack of vitamin D in the diet.
+- Rickets – Due to a lack of vitamin D in the diet.
 Young cats are most often affected, with a bending of the long bones.